 - Techniques in fracture care, as well as the selective use of casting and traction

 - Training in adult inpatient and outpatient settings

 - Demonstrate a working knowledge of hospital protocol for admission, discharge and patient management.

 - Demonstrate a working knowledge of various instruments used during surgery.

 - Develop knowledge and demonstrate the skill to explain and apply appropriate surgical procedures.

 - Develop knowledge and demonstrate the skill of performing minor podiatric surgical procedures with cadavers and saw bones.

 - Develop a working knowledge of postoperative management of patients as it applies to wound care, postoperative infection, postoperative fever and postoperative medication.

 If you have accepted a rotation invitation, you will be contacted by email with complete details regarding your upcoming rotation.
-If you have any questions after receiving and reviewing the information, please contact our clerkship coordinator, Hannah Willis.
+If you have any questions after receiving and reviewing the information, please contact our clerkship coordinator, Beth Donnelly.
 Please note: There is a $100 clerkship fee, which is required prior to the start of your rotation.